jordany33/CIFAR-10-Image-Classification/README.md

  Shifeng Hong: Implemented random forest classifier and generated graphs.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.=